-HANSON LAKE MINE AREA, SASKATCHEWAN
+HANSON LAKE MINE AREA, SASKATCHEWAN (Under Option to Foran Mining Corporation)

 The historic Hanson Lake Mine was a high-grade producer from 1967 to 1969 with production of 162,000 tons at 10% Zn, 5.8% Pb, 0.5% Cu and 125 g/t Ag.
 Mining was only developed to 170 metres below surface and according to records, the deepest hole below development workings was drilled to 213 metres.
 Mineralization is considered to be open at depth and preliminary geological interpretations suggest other horizons within the volcanic rock sequence may be mineralized.